Professor Neville Wylie

-Professor Neville Wylie is Deputy Principal with specific responsibility for Internationalisation.
-He is also a Professor of International History.
+Professor Neville Wylie is Deputy Principal (Internationalisation) and Professor of International History.

-A native of Edinburgh, Professor Wylie graduated with a first class honours degree in Medieval and Modern History from Kings College London, where he won the Derby-Brize prize.
+A native of Edinburgh, Professor Wylie graduated with a first-class honours degree in Medieval and Modern History from Kings College London, where he won the Derby-Brize prize.
 He then moved to the University of Cambridge where he gained an MPhil in International Relations (1990) and a PhD in International History (1994).
 Professor Wylie started a Junior Research Fellowship at New Hall, Cambridge, followed by a British Academy Post-Doctoral Fellowship at the Centre of International Studies.
-He taught at Glasgow University, where he temporarily directed the Scottish Centre for War Studies.
-His teaching continued at University College Dublin while holding an adjunct position at the Graduate Institute for International and Development Studies at Geneva.
+He taught at Glasgow University, where he temporarily directed the Scottish Centre for War Studies, and University College Dublin, during which time he held an adjunct position at the Graduate Institute for International and Development Studies at Geneva.

-Professor Wylie spent a large part of his career at the University of Nottingham, where he established and led the School of Politics, History and International Relations.
-He was the founding Dean of the Faculty of Arts and Social Sciences at Nottingham’s campus in Malaysia.
-In 2014 Professor Wylie took on the role of Associate Pro-Vice Chancellor for Global Engagement with responsibility for overseeing Nottingham’s activities in the Americas region.
+Professor Wylie spent a large part of his career at the University of Nottingham, where he established and led the School of Politics, History and International Relations and was founding Dean of the Faculty of Arts and Social Sciences at Nottingham’s campus in Malaysia.
+In 2014 he took on the role of Associate Pro-Vice Chancellor for Global Engagement with responsibility for overseeing Nottingham’s activities in the Americas.

 Professor Wylie’s research explores various aspects of modern warfare and draws on the disciplines of History, International Relations and International Law.
 His early work looked at the history of neutrality and non-belligerency, notably Anglo-Swiss relations, during the 2nd world war.
 More recently he has focused on the history of prisoners of war, the evolution of international humanitarian law and the Red Cross movement.